mon04/CS210/src/labs/descriptions/Lab09_Recursion_Part2.md

 ### Input format
 <!---Input format here--->
-The main methid, which is already written, takes in a bank account balance as a double, *x*, interest percentage rate as a double, *i*, and the number of years for which it is being invested, *y*.
+The main method, which is already written, takes in a bank account balance as a double, *x*, interest percentage rate as a double, *i*, and the number of years for which it is being invested, *y*.

 ### Output format
 <!---Output format here--->
 A double representing how much the bank account is worth after *y* years, correct to two decimal places.

 ### Constraints
-0 ≤ *y* ≤ 30
+*0 ≤ y ≤ 30*

-0.0 ≤ *i* ≤ 100.0
+*0 ≤ i ≤ 100*

-0 ≤ *x* ≤ 1000000
+*0 ≤ x ≤ 1000000*

 ### Sample Input
 ```